mikehostetler/browserswarm/README.md

 `./node_modules/strider/bin/strider addUser`

-Start Bendigo application server:
+Start BrowserSwarm application server:

 `npm start`

-Assuming all went well, your Bendigo instance should now be accessible at [http://localhost:3000](http://localhost:3000)
+Assuming all went well, your BrowserSwarm instance should now be accessible at [http://localhost:3000](http://localhost:3000)

 ## Production Environment

-The [live Bendigo application](http://bendigolive-appendto.dotcloud.com) is hosted on [dotCloud](http://dotcloud.com).
+The [live BrowserSwarm application](http://browserswarmlive-appendto.dotcloud.com) is hosted on [dotCloud](http://dotcloud.com).
 We use dotCloud because they are the only PaaS provider we're aware of who support:

-- Up to 64G of memory per process (Bendigo needs about 768M to run the JVM process, PHP and the JavaScript tests)
+- Up to 64G of memory per process (BrowserSwarm needs about 768M to run the JVM process, PHP and the JavaScript tests)
 - Support for Node.JS, Websockets, Java and PHP all in the same application environment

 The dotCloud production application consists of two instances (for redundancy more than performance per se) with 768M of reserved memory each.

-The live Bendigo MongoDB database is a [MongoLab shared cluster plan](https://mongolab.com/products/architecture/).
+The live BrowserSwarm MongoDB database is a [MongoLab shared cluster plan](https://mongolab.com/products/architecture/).
 The shared cluster plan includes a replica in a different EC2 availability zone for redundancy.
 MongoLab can also be used to monitor performance, query data, and offers scheduled database backup services if required.
-At this time, it is unlikely Bendigo will need higher performance, but if necessary it can be upgraded to a MongoLab dedicated plan.
+At this time, it is unlikely BrowserSwarm will need higher performance, but if necessary it can be upgraded to a MongoLab dedicated plan.

 The MongoDB database is hosted in the Amazon EC2 us-east-1 location, which is the same location as dotCloud.
-This means that there is minimal network latency between the Bendigo applciation server and the Benidgo MongoDB server.
+This means that there is minimal network latency between the BrowserSwarm applciation server and the Benidgo MongoDB server.

 ## Setting up dotCloud Tools & Account

 [dotCloud](http://docs.dotcloud.com/firststeps/install/) has a web interface and a CLI tool.
-To deploy Bendigo to dotCloud, you must use the CLI tool.
+To deploy BrowserSwarm to dotCloud, you must use the CLI tool.
 [See the dotCloud website for help on installing the CLI tool on multiple platforms](http://docs.dotcloud.com/firststeps/install/)

 Once you have the `dotcloud` command available on the machine you wish to deploy from, ensure you are logged into the `appendto` dotCloud account (Mike has the credentials).

-You can do this by `cd`'ing into the [Bendigo repo](https://github.com/appendto/strider) you cloned from Github earlier:
+You can do this by `cd`'ing into the [BrowserSwarm repo](https://github.com/appendto/strider) you cloned from Github earlier:

 `cd /path/to/strider && dotcloud setup`

-The name of the production dotCloud app for Bendigo is `bendigolive`.
-You should connect the Bendigo repo copy to this app with the following command:
+The name of the production dotCloud app for BrowserSwarm is `browserswarmlive`.
+You should connect the BrowserSwarm repo copy to this app with the following command:

-`cd /path/to/strider && dotcloud connect --git bendigolive`
+`cd /path/to/strider && dotcloud connect --git browserswarmlive`

 Now to confirm you are correctly connect, run `dotcloud info` and you should see something like the following output on your terminal:

 ```
 $ dotcloud info
-=== bendigolive
+=== browserswarmlive
 flavor:                     live
 cost to date:               $41
 expected month-end cost:    $207